 Diwali, a five day festival from India, celebrates light over darkness, and good over evil.
-Origins of the festival are tied to the Ramayana, epic poem of Prince Rama’s victory over the demon Ravana.
+Origins of the holiday are tied to the Ramayana, epic poem of Prince Rama’s victory over the demon Ravana.

 The festival is a time for families be together, make offerings to the goddess Lakshmi and god Ganesha, enjoy special holiday foods, light oil lamps, and watch the night sky illuminated with spinning sparklers and fireworks.